jlsemi/smartsnmp/README.md

 Build
 -----

-Different transport modules need respective libraries.
-In libevent transport you need to install libevent and in uloop you need to install libubox.
-Especially, on Ubuntu you should install liblua5.1 while on others liblua is needed.
+Different event-driven mechanisms and transport options need respective libraries.
+For expample, in libevent transport you need to install libevent, in uloop transport you need to install libubox.
+Especially, on Ubuntu you should install liblua5.1 while liblua is needed on other platforms.

-Assume you are using Ubuntu and the transport is libevent
+Assume **SmartSNMP** is running on Ubuntu in libevent transport, you shall install libraries such as:

     # lua5.1
     sudo apt-get install -y lua5.1 liblua5.1-0-dev